 Before the word pizza was ever used, Greeks and Romans used wood-fired brick ovens to prepare the original version of pizza – flatbread.
-In ancient times each diner was given a piece of flat bread along with a piece of meat on the bread.
+In ancient times each diner was given a piece of flatbread along with a piece of meat on the bread.
 This food was eaten with the fingers with an occasional knife to cut the meat.
-Little did they know that this would eventually spark the creation one of the America’s favorite foods.
+Little did they know that this would eventually spark the creation of one of America’s favorite foods.

 Grilled Pizza Techniques: